sjey/jekyll-now/about.md

 permalink: /about/
 ---

 I am Jey and my co-workers call me sjey.
-I work as a devops engineer in one of the leading tech company.
+I work as a Cloud Solutions Architect in one of the leading tech company.
 I worked for companies like yahoo, aws, etc!
 I have more than 10 years of experience in the IT industry.

 ### More Information